MidSpike/iris-utilities/PRIVACY.md

 ---

-#### This document will be updated in the future to better inform users of how data is managed and stored in the Bot.
+#### This document will be updated in the future to better inform users of how data is managed and stored in this bot.